Eddie Kidd: Stunt work

 Kidd started his career at the age of fourteen.
 He is the holder of many world records for jumping over cars and buses.

 He has worked as a stunt double in many films, notably for Timothy Dalton in The Living Daylights, Roger Moore and Michael Caine in Bullseye! and Pierce Brosnan in GoldenEye.
 One of his most famous motorcycle stunts was in the 1979 film Hanover Street starring Harrison Ford.
 Doubling for Ford on a motorbike he jumped a 120 ft railway cutting at 90 mph in Shepton Mallet, Somerset.
 He also doubled for Val Kilmer in Top Secret!.

 In his role as stunt biker Dave Munday in the 1981 film Riding High, Kidd performed a motorcycle jump across an 80-foot gap in a disused viaduct across the Blackwater River in Essex.
 In 1993, he jumped over the Great Wall of China on a motorcycle.
 Despite performing over 12,000 jumps in his career, he did not have a UK motorcycle licence until 1995.

 Jump contest

-In 1993, the late American motorcycle daredevil Robbie Knievel challenged Kidd to a world title motorcycle "jump off" competition in Bay St. Louis, Mississippi, USA.
-Knievel, son of the (now late) Evel Knievel, had deemed Kidd to be the only motorcycle jump rider worthy of challenging him.
+In 1993, the American motorcycle daredevil Robbie Knievel challenged Kidd to a world title motorcycle "jump off" competition in Bay St. Louis, Mississippi, USA.
+Knievel, son of the daredevil Evel Knievel, had deemed Kidd to be the only motorcycle jump rider worthy of challenging him.
 The event was televised as a pay-per-view event titled The Daredevil Duel: Knievel vs. Kidd.
 The competition required each rider to make three motorbike jumps with the cumulative distance covered by each used to determine the winner: Kidd won by six feet.
 As Knievel and Kidd did not meet again competitively the winner's belt remains with Kidd.